 Being forgiven is easy.
-Forgiving is often not so easy, especially when we are faced with forgiving people who are not contrite.
+Forgiving is often not so easy, especially when we are faced with forgiving people who are not sorry.
 To help me Jesus inspired me to reflect daily on His Passion.
-I used to (and still do) remember Our Holy Lord being crucified saying “Father forgive them for they do not know what they are doing.”
+Every day I remember Our Holy Lord being crucified saying “Father forgive them for they do not know what they are doing.”
 Luke 23:34

 These words enabled me to forgive people who had abused me as a child.
 They made me think about the horror of pedophilia.
 What possesses an adult to hurt a child?
 I think the answer is the devil!

 What I learned about forgiveness is that forgiveness is freedom!
 It’s freedom from anger and a desire for vengeance.
-It’s freedom from a pain that keeps the heart in a state of perpetual remorse.
+It’s freedom from a pain that keeps the heart in a state of perpetual sorrow and regret.
 It’s freedom to close a door to the past and try to create new memories of hope.

 Jesus doesn’t just want to forgive us; He wants to help us to forgive, to heal, to find peace and to reach extraordinary heights in our ability to love one another.